-Our Consumer division is the largest division within eir, with revenues of \notin 602 million for the financial year ended 30 June 2020.
-We offer fixed and mobile services to approximately 1,515,000 customers, comprising 473,000 fixed and 1,042,000 mobile customers as of 30 June 2020.
-We are the market leader in fixed line and we had a 40% share of the retail fixed line market as of 31 March 2020, according to ComReg.
+Our consumer retail division is the largest division within eir, with revenues of €554 million for the twelve months ended 31 December 2021.
+We offer fixed and mobile services to approximately 1.538 million customers, comprising 440,000 fixed customers and 1.098 million mobile customers as of 31 December 2021.
+We are the market leader in fixed line, and as of 30 September 2021 we had a market share in retail fixed telephony of 39.6% and a revenue share in the overall retail fixed line market of 35.4%, according to ComReg.

 We offer bundles of services and standalone propositions of voice, high speed broadband, TV, sports content and mobile services to households and individuals.
-We are focused on maximising customer lifetime value through our bundling and convergence strategy and, as of 30 June 2020, we had one of the broadest distribution networks of all telecommunications operators in Ireland, with 81 stores (including franchise stores), and 163 stores when partner stores are included.
+We are focused on maximising customer lifetime value through our bundling and convergence strategy and, as of 31 December 2021 we had one of the broadest distribution networks of all telecommunications operators in Ireland, with 75 stores (including franchise stores).
 We support consumer sales and marketing programmes with direct marketing campaigns through a wide range of media including TV, telephone, radio, press, outdoor, and the Internet.